Tamar Bridge

 Notter Bridge

-On the A38 between Landrake and Saltash.
+On the A38 road between Landrake and Saltash.
 The lowest crossing point on The River Lynher.
 Local pubs is The Notter Bridge Inn.

 Pantersbridge